tschug/tschug.github.io/_posts/2024-06-19-UnofficialSF-Barcode-Scanner.md

 ## Summary

 So now you've seen how the update to make the barcode scanner reactive allows you to put it into a screen flow and with some other components, make it a wonderful user experience to scan an asset, view and update/save changes on a form, and then move onto the next asset.

+Now if others can help pin point how to get this to work on continuous scanning, that would help with ideas like adding it to a data table of items scanned.

+And imagine when the [Flow Action Button](https://admin.salesforce.com/blog/2024/screen-flows-and-action-buttons-summer-24-be-release-ready) comes out of beta and can be used to make those updates on the same screen, reducing this down to a single screen!

 🎞️ [Watch it in action again](#watch-a-demo)